 Quadrivalent plain polysaccharide meningococcal vaccines do not provide an adequate immune response in the age group with the highest disease incidence, namely children under two years of age.
 However, the conjugation of a bacterial CPS makes the glycoconjugate vaccine MenACWY-CRM197 highly immunogenic for serogroups A, C, W-135, and Y across broad age groups, including infants beginning from 2 months of age due to the conversion of T-cell-independent plain CPS into a T-cell-dependent antigen.
-This response results in a more robust primary immune response, producing immunologic memory and boosting potential, as compared with polysaccharide-only vaccines that rely on humoral responses; hence, the immune protection may be short-lived.
+This response results in a more robust primary immune response, producing immunologic memory and boosting potential, compared with polysaccharide-only vaccines that rely on humoral responses; hence, the immune protection may be short-lived.
 In addition to the conjugated vaccine's ability to elicit immunologic memory, it reduces nasopharyngeal carriage.
-It hence interrupts the transmission and establishment of population protection, which also effective in protecting children less than two years of age who may respond poorly to conventional polysaccharide vaccines.
+Hence, it interrupts the transmission and establishment of population protection, which also effectively protects children less than two years of age who may respond poorly to conventional polysaccharide vaccines.

 Until recently, no effective serogroup B vaccine was available.
 Many studies have attempted to develop a protective MenB vaccine, but to date, they have not obtained satisfying results.
 Developing a MenB vaccine was very challenging, as the capsular MenB polysaccharide proteins resemble a human neural cell adhesion molecule, which increases the concern about autoimmunity.
-Moreover, to obtain a broadly effective vaccine, we have to take into account a high level of antigenic diversity/variability as well as escape mutants.
+Moreover, to obtain a broadly effective vaccine, one must consider a high level of antigenic diversity/variability and escape mutants.

 The pharmaceutical industry has developed vaccines containing outer membrane vesicles (OMV) to overcome these issues.
 They have many areas of utilization, but the main limitation is their lack of broad protection against the wide global diversity/variability of serogroup B meningococcal strains.